-The stock performance graph shows an annualized shareholder return over the 5-year period of 17.8 percent, far exceeding the return of the S&P/TSX Composite Index of 3.9 percent over the same time frame.
-The Winpak shareholder return exceeded that of the S&P/TSX Composite Index in each of the past five years with the exception of 2016 and 2017.
+The stock performance graph shows a positive shareholder return over the 5-year period exceeding the return of the S&P/ TSX Composite Index over the same time frame by approximately 2.6 percentage points.
 The long-term stock performance of a company is ultimately determined by its ongoing and future financial performance.
-Winpak registered record net income results in each of the four years from 2013 to 2017 and, as such, maximum payouts were made under the Company's long-term, non-equity cash incentive plan in each of those years.
+Winpak registered record net income results in each of the three years from 2014 to 2017 and, as such, maximum payouts were made under the Company's long-term, non-equity cash incentive plan in each of those years.
 In 2018, the Company's net income receded from 2017, as a result, moderate payments were made under the Company's long-term, non-equity cash incentive plan.
-Amounts earned under the short-term, non-equity incentive plan were moderate in 2013 and 2014 despite record revenue and earnings performance in 2014 due to challenging targets set for management by the Board.
+Although, Winpak's net income improved in 2019, no payments were made under the Company's long-term, non-equity cash incentive plan.
+Amounts earned under the short-term, non-equity incentive plan were moderate in 2014 despite record revenue and earnings performance in 2014 due to challenging targets set for management by the Board.
 In 2015, short-term incentives were near the maximum as income before income taxes eclipsed the 2014 record year by nearly 28 percent.
 In 2016 and 2017, amounts earned under the short-term, non-equity incentive plan were moderate as the rate of growth in the Company's earnings was more restrained.
-In 2018, amounts earned under the short-term, non-equity incentive plan were close to the maximum as the Company performed better, in a highly competitive industry environment, than the targets set for management by the Board.
+In 2018 and 2019, amounts earned under the short-term, non-equity incentive plan were close to the maximum as the Company performed better, in a highly competitive industry environment, than the targets set for management by the Board.